segmentio/segment-docs/src/getting-started/04-full-install.md

 title: A full Segment implementation
 ---

-## API Methods

-**Segment supports several tracking-related API methods**, and these methods can be called from either the client-side or the server side.
-This section  explains the following methods:

-- **Identify**: *Who* is using your site or app?
+Before you start implementing from your tracking plan, let's review the Segment methods, and when you should use each.

+## Segment methods in detail

+Segment's libraries generate and send messages to our tracking API in JSON format, and provide a standard structure for the basic API calls.
+We also provide recommended JSON structure (also known as a schema, or 'Spec') that helps keep the most important parts of your data consistent, while allowing great flexibility in what other information you collect and where.

+There are six calls in the basic tracking API, which answer specific questions:

+- [Identify](/docs/spec/identify/): Who is the user?
-- **Page** (web); **Screen** (mobile): *Where* are they within the site or app?
+- [Track](/docs/spec/track/): What are they doing?
+- [Page](/docs/spec/page/): What web page are they on?
+- [Screen](/docs/spec/screen/): What app screen are they on?
-- **Track**: *What* are they doing?
+- [Group](/docs/spec/group/): What account or organization are they part of?

-The **Alias** and **Group** methods are other API tracking methods that Segment supports, but are currently out of scope for {Customer}.
+- [Alias](/docs/spec/alias/): What was their past identity?

+Among these calls, you can think of Identify, Group, and Alias as similar types of calls, all to do with updating our understanding of the user who is triggering Segment messages.
+You can think of these calls as adding information to, or updating an object record in a database. **Objects** are described using "traits", which you can collect as part of your calls.

+The other three, Track, Page, and Screen, can be considered as increasingly specific types of events. **Events** can occur multiple times, but generate separate records which append to a list, instead of being updated over time.

+A Track call is the most basic type of call, and can represent any type of event.
+Page and Screen are similar and are triggered by a user viewing a page or screen, however Page calls can come from both web and mobile-web views, while Screen calls *only* occur on mobile devices.
+Because of the difference in platform, the context information collected is very different between the two types of calls.

+> success ""
+> **Tip**!
+Segment recommends that you always use the Page and Screen calls when recording a page-view, rather than creating a "Page Viewed" event, because the Page/Screen calls automatically collect much better context information.

+## Anatomy of a Segment message

+{% include content/message-anatomy.md %}

-## Identify
+## Identify calls

 ![](https://lh4.googleusercontent.com/ivo-4buqR99rYXt8GeXGEKPh7naSh1yknYD8-XUZ5nwPSzG_g1eFt0u7Bcp_CJ-CI1ljEjvogLtt5zGmuQWkfYzwIjW8YqkxGz-jjqHR4-qK2Vcwi0VD-lnaON4lc7xIA3_WJB8j)

 The `identify()` call allows Segment to know **who** is triggering an event.

-## When to Call Identify*
+### When to call Identify

-You should call `Identify()` when the user first provides identifying information (usually during log in), or when a user updates their profile information.
+Call `Identify()` when the user first provides identifying information about themselves (usually during log in), or when a they update their profile information.

 When called as part of the login experience, you should call `identify()` as soon as possible after the user logs in.
 When possible, follow the `identify()` call with a `track` event that records what caused the user to be identified.

 When you make an `identify()` call as part of a profile update, you only need to send the changed information to Segment.
 You can send all profile info on every `identify` call if that makes implementation easier, but this is optional.

-## Traits*
+## Traits in Identify calls

-These are **the metadata fields that you’ll pass in each Segment API call to enrich the data that you are sending.** These are called “Traits” for identify() calls, and “Properties” for all other methods.
+These are called "Traits" for Identify calls, and "Properties" for all other methods.

-**The most important trait to pass as part of the identify() call is userId**, which uniquely identifies a user across all {Customer} applications.
-It is recommended that you use some sort of hash value to ensure uniqueness, though other values are acceptable (e.g. email address is not preferred, but is usually acceptable due to it being unique and mostly unchanging).
+**The most important trait to pass as part of the identify() call is userId**, which uniquely identifies a user across all applications.

+You should use a hash value to ensure uniqueness, although other values are acceptable; for example, email address isn't the best thing to use as a userid, but is usually acceptable since it will be unique, and doesn't change often.

-Beyond that, the identify() call is your opportunity to provide information about the user that can be used for future reporting, so **you should seek to send any fields that you will want to be able to report on later**.
-Consider using Identify and traits when...
+Beyond that, the Identify call is your opportunity to provide information about the user that can be used for future reporting, so you should try to send any fields that you might want to report on later.

+Consider using Identify and traits when:

-- Gathering of extensive user profile data (e.g., company, city/state, job title, or other user-level data)
+- Gathering user profile data (for example, company, city/state, job title, or other user-level data)
-- Gathering of extensive company-level data (e.g., company size, number of seats, etc)
+- Gathering company-level data (for example, company size, number of seats, etc)

-To see the Traits {Customer} plans on capturing for its users in Identify calls, please visit **the Identify tab of** [**your Tracking Plan**](http://blah.com).

 ## How to Call Identify*

-Identify() can be called from any of Segment’s client-side or server-side libraries, including [Javascript](https://segment.com/docs/connections/sources/catalog/website/javascript/), [iOS](https://segment.com/docs/connections/sources/catalog/mobile/ios), [Android](https://segment.com/docs/connections/sources/catalog/mobile/android), [Ruby](https://segment.com/docs/connections/sources/catalog/server/ruby/), and [Python](https://segment.com/docs/connections/sources/catalog/server/python/).
+You can call Identify from any of Segment’s device-based or server-based libraries, including [Javascript](https://segment.com/docs/connections/sources/catalog/website/javascript/), [iOS](https://segment.com/docs/connections/sources/catalog/mobile/ios), [Android](https://segment.com/docs/connections/sources/catalog/mobile/android), [Ruby](https://segment.com/docs/connections/sources/catalog/server/ruby/), and [Python](https://segment.com/docs/connections/sources/catalog/server/python/).

 Here are two examples of calling identify from two different libraries:

-**Javascript (client-side) identify() call:**
+{% codeexample %}
+{% codeexampletab JavaScript Identify call %}
 ```js
 analytics.identify("12345abcde", {
   "email": "michael.phillips@segment.com",